George Blagdon Westcott

-George Blagdon Westcott (fl.
-24 April 1753 – 1 August 1798) was an officer of the Royal Navy.
-He served during the American Revolutionary and the French Revolutionary Wars, eventually rising to the rank of Captain.
-He was one of Vice-Admiral Horatio Nelson's Band of Brothers at the Battle of the Nile in 1798, in which battle he was killed.
+Captain George Blagdon Westcott (fl.
+24 April 1753 – 1 August 1798) was a Royal Navy officer who served in the American War of Independence and French Revolutionary Wars, eventually rising to the rank of captain.
+He was one of Vice-Admiral Horatio Nelson's "Band of Brothers" at the Battle of the Nile in 1798, at which he was killed.